melodysdreamj/auto_screenshot_translate/README.md

 ```bash
 dart auto_translation/framed_distribute.dart
 ```
-- You can see the files that are made of structures that fastlane can understand.<br/><br/>
+- You can see the files that are made of structures that fastlane can understand.
 ![](https://user-images.githubusercontent.com/21379657/205647298-0b5e30ed-3845-4af7-be94-8614d4f8dcbe.png)